“What I ordered vs. what I got”

-From the statistics above, it is clear that AR is not a fail-proof technology, and it is taking over the eCommerce marketplace.
-Below are various ways you can use AR, and improve your customers’ shopping experience.
+From the statistics above, it is clear that AR is not a fail-proof technology and is taking over the eCommerce marketplace.
+Below are various ways to use AR to improve your customers’ shopping experience.

 Virtual try-on solutions will help to reduce to an extent the cases of “What I ordered vs. what I got”.
-It provides your customers with the opportunity to virtually try on products before they make purchases.
+It allows your customers to try on products before they make purchases virtually.
 Which will also reduce your return rate.

 Do you know that at least 30% of all products ordered online are returned, as compared to 8.89% in brick-and-mortar stores?

-One can tell that the difference in the rates is because unlike in the physical stores, customers are not able to touch, touch and also try on products.
+One can tell that the difference in the rates is because, unlike in the physical stores, customers cannot touch, touch, and try on products.

-Google found that 6 in 10 people “say they want to be able to visualize where and how a product could fit in their lives”.
+Google found that 6 in 10 people “want to be able to visualize where and how a product could fit in their lives”.